deadlock-wiki/deadbot/README.md

 *   **Pull Request Integration:** When a PR is opened in `deadbot`, a corresponding draft PR is automatically created in `deadlock-data` to show the impact of the changes on the output files.
 *   **CI Checks:** All PRs are automatically linted and tested to ensure code quality.
 *   **Release Management:** Merging to `master` triggers a release workflow that builds and pushes a new Docker image and creates a GitHub release.

 ---

+## Acknowledgements
+This project relies on the excellent work of the SteamDB team for tracking and providing access to Deadlock's game files via their [GameTracking-Deadlock](https://github.com/SteamDatabase/GameTracking-Deadlock) repository.

+---